Kanavu (film): Production

 The film was produced and directed by P. V. Krishnan under the banner K. R. K. Productions.
 M. B. Chellappan Nair wrote the story while K. Devanarayanan and A. S. Rajagopal wrote the dialogues.
 Cinematography was handled by N. C. Balakrishnan and editing was done by V. S. Rajan.
 Ammaiyappan was in charge of art direction.
 Hiralal, Kumar and Balaraman handled the choreography.
 Still photography was done by Venkatachary.
 The film was processed at Vikram laboratory.

 Soundtrack

-Music was composed by G. Ramanathan and V. Dakshinamoorthy while the lyrics were penned by A. Maruthakasi and A. S. Rajagopal.
-Playback singers are M. L. Vasanthakumari, Jikki, Soolamangalam Rajalakshmi, Sundari, Seetha, Padma, Rajamani, Sarojini, Rajalakshmi, Kanthamani and V. P. Balaraman.
+Music was composed by G. Ramanathan and V. Dakshinamoorthy.